 Captions are text versions of any dialogue presented within multimedia and allow the content of web audio and video to be accessible to those who cannot hear the audio.
 Transcripts allow anyone that cannot access content from web audio or video to read a text transcript instead.
-The ATI team is available to help you with captioning and transcripts.
-For more information, visit the ATI multimedia page.

 Do not rely on color alone to convey meaning

 It is tempting to use color on your website to enhance comprehension for your reader, but it is important to ensure that you do not use color alone to convey this information.
 People with visual disabilities and colorblind users might not be able to see this information.
 Consider including additional methods to convey this information.

 For more information on using color appropriately, please read the WebAIM article on color-blindness